For Graduate Students

 David and Michelle Kroin Family Scholarship Fund

 The David and Michelle Kroin Family Scholarship Fund was created to enrich the LSI experience for young scientists.
-Graduate students and postdoctoral fellows may apply to attend one scientific conference each year.
-Funds may be used to cover meeting registration and travel expenses up to $1,000.
+Graduate students and postdoctoral fellows may apply to attend one scientific conference (including virtual conferences) each year.
+Funds may be used to cover meeting registration and travel expenses up to $500.

 Modeled after the successful MCubed program for U-M faculty, LSI Cubed promotes cross-lab interaction and collaboration by funding “cubes” of two to three graduate students and/or postdoctoral fellows from at least two LSI labs.